-CALL SYMDEL is a data step call routine which is used to delete macro variables from the global symbol table.
+%SYMDEL and CALL SYMDEL is a data step call routine that is used to delete macro variables from the global symbol table.

 CALL SYMDEL(macro-variable<, option>);

 %let mvar = xyz; data _null_; call symdel('mvar'); run;

 Note that CALL SYMDEL issues a warning when an attempt is made to delete a non-existent macro variable.
 To suppress this message, use the NOWARN option.

 Delete a macro variable with the %SYMDEL Macro Statement

 The %SYMDEL routine deletes the specified variable from the macro global symbol table.

 %SYMDEL statement gives a warning when an attempt is made to delete a non-existent macro variable.
 To suppress this warning in the log, you can use the NOWARN option.